defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 A situation is **strategic** if the outcomes that affect you depend on actions not just of yourself but also of others.
 :::

 Game theory is useful in many ways, as it defines a language with which we can converse and exchange ideas.
-And it provides a framework that guides us in constructing models of strategic settings and traces through the logical implications of assumptions about behaviour.
+And it provides a framework that guides us in constructing models of strategic settings and traces through the logical implications of assumptions about behavior.

-During this part of the onboarding, we are going to dive deep into Game Theory.
-As an overview, you will learn about what _exactly_ is a game, dominant strategies, best responses, modelling tools (such as Cournot and Stackelberg), how to deal with mixed strategies, the role of evolution on decisions, how to deal with sequential games and how the information we have affects the outcome of games.
+During this part of the onboarding, you will learn about what _exactly_ is a game, dominant strategies, best responses, modelling tools (such as Cournot and Stackelberg), how to deal with mixed strategies, the role of evolution on decisions, how to deal with sequential games and how the information we have affects the outcome of games.

 Most importantly, you will learn that **life is a game**, and having the tools to cope with that is amazing.

 :::info
-If this is your first time hearing about Game Theory, we recommend that you see https://oyc.yale.edu/economics/econ-159/lecture-1
+If this is your first time hearing about Game Theory, we recommend that you watch [Yale ECON 159, Lecture 1](https://oyc.yale.edu/economics/econ-159/lecture-1)
 :::

 ## What is a game, _exactly?_

 In short, games are formal descriptions of strategic settings.
-So, game theory is a methodology of formally studying situations of interdependence. _Formally,_ because we use mathematically precise and logically consistent structures.
+So, game theory is a methodology of formally studying situations of interdependence.
 Every game can be described by four components:

 1. **Players:** Decision-makers in the scenario (e.g., two firms, two politicians, or two classmates).
 2. **Actions/Strategies:** Each player's options (e.g., set a price, vote for a policy, choose a number).